The Journey of Diagnosing and Treating Renal Artery Stenosis Effectively

 Renal artery stenosis (RAS) is a serious kidney-related health problem which involves a narrowed or blocked artery leading to the kidney.
 When that happens, the kidney tries to compensate for the lack in blood supply by releasing hormones that raise the body’s blood pressure and can also lead to kidney failure over time.
 RAS is usually caused by atherosclerosis (about 90% of the time), which is the narrowing or clogging and hardening of the arteries.
 Some rarer cases of RAS can also be caused by diseases like FDM (fibromuscular dysplasia) in which an abnormal growth of cells is responsible for the renal blood vessels and artery walls to become too narrow.

-At MIVA Medical, we provide the best solutions for treating renal artery stenosis and minimizing any possible risks or complications that it might lead to.
+At MIVA Medical, we provide the best solutions for treating renal artery stenosis and minimizing any risks or complications to which it might lead.

 Understanding Renal Artery Stenosis and Its Symptoms

 Checkups for detecting and diagnosing renal artery stenosis are essential.
-That is primarily because of the fact that RAS has virtually no symptoms until the disease becomes severe and quite dangerous.
-The main symptom will include a severe reduction of kidney function, as well as an increase or decrease in urination, dizziness, headaches, loss of appetite, swelling in the legs or feet, edema and extreme tiredness.
+That is primarily because RAS has no symptoms until the disease becomes severe and quite dangerous.
+The main symptoms include a severe reduction of kidney function, as well as an increase or decrease in urination, dizziness, headaches, loss of appetite, swelling in the legs or feet, edema, and extreme tiredness.

-There are plenty of reasons to get a check up, especially if you’re more at risk for RAS due to the following risk factors:
+There are plenty of reasons to get a checkup, especially if you are more at risk for RAS due to the following risk factors: